glassjoseph/grab_bag/README.md

 * `cd` into the project's directory
 * Run `bundle install`
 * Run `bundle exec rake db:{create,migrate,seed}` to set up the database locally and seed it with files, folders, users, and comments
-* To login as an admin (locally), use these credentials - username: admin1, password: password
+* To login as an admin (in development), use these credentials - username: admin1, password: password
 * Run the application in the dev environment with `rails s`
 * Visit http://localhost:3000/ and enjoy